cuitingshi/notes/README.md

 # Intro
 Recently, I tried to read the source codes of IBM hyperledger project to have a better understanding of blockchain.
-I found it a need to prepaer myself with some knowledge in specific fields, like cryptography.
+I found it a need to prepare myself with some knowledge in specific fields, like cryptography.
-And it turned out that writting is really a good way.
+And it turned out that writting was really an effective way.
 It's not just about keeping track of what I have learned.
-Instead, as I tried to find a way to express myself more logically, those unintelligible ideas seems to become less obscure.
+Instead, as I tried to find a way to express myself more logically, those unintelligible ideas seemed to become less obscure.
 Those ephemeral thoughts just came out like a spring😁.
-Really amazing, you guys could try it too~ By the way, the notes are also available as [gitbook html pages](https://xyzlol.gitbooks.io/notes/content/).
+Really amazing, I should keep following it~ By the way, the notes are also available as [gitbook html pages](https://xyzlol.gitbooks.io/notes/content/).

 ## [Cryptographic](./crypto)